RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

 | Flexible     | Enable TLS           | Enable TLS if security outweighs performance impact |
 | Annual       | Enable TLS           | Enable TLS if security outweighs performance impact |

+### Client authentication

-When you enable TLS, you can also enable client authentication (also known as "mutual authentication"), which requires that all database clients present a valid client certificate for authentication.
+When you enable TLS, you can optionally require client authentication (also known as "mutual authentication").
+If enabled, all clients must present a valid client certificate when they connect to the database.

 Client authentication is not required by Redis Cloud; however, it is strongly recommended.